aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-object-to-xps-document/_index.md

 path1.Fill = doc.CreateSolidColorBrush(Color.Blue);
 ```

-Here, we create a path with a closed rectangle geometry, set a blue solid brush to fill it, and add it to the current page.
+Here we create a blue rectangle.
+Because we’ll later change its opacity, the rectangle will appear semi‑transparent in the final PDF.

 ## Step 4: Manipulate Paths and Colors